learnamp/api-docs/source/includes/_users.md

 The results are ordered alphabetically by created at date of the channel, most recent first.

+The end-point will accept a `userId` of a deactivated user, and return the deactivate users's channel progress.

 Response will be paginated [see pagination](#pagination)

 > 200 OK - successful response: